team-eternity/eternity/docs/readme.txt

 + Fixed HOM happening when trying to render the same portal from two separate windows.

-+ Fixed crashes happening when changing the NOBLOCKMAP and NOSECTOR thing flags via SetFlags/UnSetFlags.

 + Fixed wrong double check of standby monsters for shadowsphere stealth players.